-The principal diagnosis cannot be assigned this indicator as by definition it will have been present when the patient was admitted8.
+The principal diagnosis cannot be assigned this indicator as by definition it will have been present when the patient was admitted.
 The only exception to this rule is for neonates during the birth episode where the principal diagnosis can be flagged as a Hospital Acquired Diagnosis (HADx).

-Coders may find it helpful to refer to the information in ACS 0048 which states
+Coders may find it helpful to refer to the information in ACS 0048 which has been provided for use in Ireland in Part A above, this standard states: